-Once the final inspection by the ARC Coordinator is complete and there are no violations, the Construction Deposit will be refunded.
-Please refer to the five (5) conditions listed under the Violations section on page 26.
+Once the final inspection by the ARC Coordinator Specialist is complete and there are no violations, the Construction Deposit will be refunded.
+Please refer to the five (5) conditions listed under the Violations section of this document. on page 26.
 These conditions must be satisfied before the construction deposit may be returned.